YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <h2>High-Level Steps</h2>

 - Step 1: Connect to the Windows Virtual Machine
-- Step 2: Install and run Wireshark
+- Step 2: Install Wireshark
 - Step 3: Filter for ICMP traffic and observe
 - Step 4: Prepare for Part 3